New York Mortgage Trust, Inc.: Why This 13.3% Yield Deserves a Second Look

 NYMT Stock Offers a Jaw-Dropping Payout

-For investors looking for big capital gains, New York Mortgage Trust Inc (NASDAQ:NYMT) once didn’t seem to provide much.
-A year ago, the stock was trading around $6.00 per share.
+For investors looking for big capital gains, New York Mortgage Trust, Inc. (NASDAQ:NYMT) once didn’t seem to provide much.
+A year ago, New York Mortgage Trust stock was trading around $6.00 per share.
 Today, it’s at $6.02.